 The employer owes the employee various duties in relation to health and safety at work.
 These duties emanate either from common law or from the statute.
 Workplace Safety and Health Act (WSHA) is enacted to govern these duties.
-The Factories Act was repealed with effect from 1st March 2006 and WSHA came into effect.
+The Factories Act was repealed with effect from 1st March 2006, and WSHA came into force.
 With the introduction of WSHA, all workplaces are now covered.

-Therefore, the goal of this workshop is to introduce participants to an overview of WSHA, and thereby giving participants control and if not prevention of workplace accidents.
+Therefore, the goal of this workshop is to introduce participants to an overview of WSHA from the legal aspect, and thereby giving participants control and if not prevention of workplace accidents.
+For qualified safety officers do note that the differentiation for this workshop is on the legal aspect rather than the practical aspect which you are probably familiar with.

 At the end of this workshop, delegates can be assured that they will be more competent in their understanding of WSHA and its practical application.